Shahad-Busaidi/Udacity-Data-Fundamental-Nanodegree/Project 1/README.md

+# Data Fundamentals Nanodegree Project 1 Summary

+This repository contains a summary of the first project completed as part of the Data Fundamentals Nanodegree program by Udacity.

-## Project 1: Insights from Data - Madrid in Detail
+## Project 1: : Interpret a Data Visualisation (Madrid in detail)

 ### Project Overview